 - Career Conversations: Alumni speak about their experience in various career fields

 24/7 Resources available from the Career Center via your CareerLink account

 - Liberal Arts Recruiting Network (LACN) An internship and job database for students at 35 of the Top 50 Liberal Arts Colleges in the U.S. Colby is a member.

 - FOCUS 2 A self-assessment tool designed to help you identify or confirm your skills, values and interests in relation to the world of work.

 - Optimal Resume An on-line resume and cover letter builder.
 Also includes templates for follow up letters and thank you notes.
 Students can also publish a personal URL with their resume and cover letter.

 - Interview Stream Simulated online interviews for students to practice both verbal and non-verbal communication skills.
 Over 2000 interview questions available.
 Practice interviews can be emailed to multiple recipients for feedback.

 - Going Global Web-based provider for country-specific internship and employment postings, H1B employer listings, corporate profiles and career resources for 30 countries.

 Visit the Career Center.
-Sign up for Colby Connect during your first year Jan Plan at one of the Colby Connect Orientations.
+Sign up for PPEP during your first year Jan Plan at one of the PPEP Orientations.
 Explore careers, set strategies for meeting personal goals, and receive guidance on résumé writing, cover letters, interviewing tips, and networking.